uwmadisoncals/cals-main-plugins/custom-sidebars/readme.txt

 == Changelog ==

+= 3.0.7.1 =
+* Fixed visibility of Custom Explain - now it is visible only for administrators.

+= 3.0.7 =
+* Added ability to replace sidebars for category archive.
+* Added ability to replace sidebars for custom taxonomy archive.
+* Added ability to turn on Custom Sidebars Explain mode from Admin Bar.
+* Fixed a replacement problem on 404 pages.
+* Improved "Sidebar Location" popup - added a message when we do not have any replaceable sidebar.
+* Refactored "Column Sidebars" on post list screen.

 = 3.0.6 =
 * Added width to "Custom Sidebars" column on entries list screen to avoid uncontrolled column width.
 * Added ability to add new sidebar using the only keyboard, after you fill name just push enter to move to the description field.
 Hit enter on description field to add a new sidebar.
-- Fixed "WPMUDEV Frash" module message for pro version.
+* Fixed "WPMUDEV Frash" message for pro version.

 = 3.0.5 =
 * Improved columns display on post list screen - now "Custom Sidebars" column is hidden by default.